-Look for the Service Summary section(s) on your NIPSCO bill.
+Look for the Usage History section(s) on your NIPSCO bill.
 Here you will see how much energy you used during the billing period for which you are being charged.
 Your bill shows the amount of energy used by subtracting the previous reading from the most recent reading.
 Your bill also provides other useful information related to your meter readings that can help you manage your energy use and cost:

 - The number of days in the billing cycle